Cohen-Macaulay graphs with large girth: Cohen-Macaulayness versus Vertex decomposablity

 \begin{lem}[W2, Corollary 5.5] If $G$ is a (well-covered) simplicial graph, then $G$ is vertex decomposable. \end{lem}

-Next, we will show that a graph is vertex decomposable if it belongs to the class $\mathcal{SC}$.
-A simple graph $G$ is called in the class $\mathcal{SC}$ if $V(G)$ can be partitioned into two disjoint subsets $S$ and $C$: the subset $S$ contains all vertices of the simplexes of $G$, and the simplexes of $G$ are vertex disjoint; the subset $C$ consists of the vertices of the basic $5$-cycles and the basic $5$-cycles form a partition of $C$.
+Next, we deal with graphs in the class $\mathcal{SC}$.
+A graph $G$ is called in the class $\mathcal{SC}$ if $V(G)$ can be partitioned into two disjoint subsets $S$ and $C$: the subset $S$ contains all vertices of the simplexes of $G$, and the simplexes of $G$ are vertex disjoint; the subset $C$ consists of the vertices of the basic $5$-cycles and the basic $5$-cycles form a partition of $C$.
 Obviously, the class $\mathcal{SC}$ is a subclass of the class $\mathcal{SQC}$.

 \begin{lem} If $G$ is a graph in the class $\mathcal{SC}$, then $G$ is vertex decomposable. \end{lem} \begin{proof} We prove by induction on $|V(G)|$.
 If $|V(G)| < 5$, then $G$ is simplicial.
-Therefore, our assertion is followed from Lemma $\ref{L03}$.
+Therefore the lemma follows from Lemma $\ref{L03}$.